HIPAA Compliance Checklist for 2025

 2. Partnering with resellers: Instead of selling software directly to every customer, creators often collaborate with resellers.
 This approach helps overcome challenges such as language or regional barriers.
 Resellers are skilled in selling and supporting software, making the process more efficient and effective.

-3. Reseller purchase: Resellers buy the software from the creator, often in bulk.
+3. Reseller purchase: Resellers buy the software from the niche creator, often in bulk for better flexibility.
 Because they are purchasing a large quantity, they might get a special deal or discount.

-5. Customer support: The software resellers are responsible for helping their customers with the software.
+5. Customer support: The software resellers are responsible for helping their customers with the software for resale.
 This means they handle things like installation, troubleshooting, and answering questions.

 6. Ongoing relationship: The reseller continues to provide support and sometimes updates or upgrades to the software.
 They keep in touch with their customers to ensure everything is running smoothly.